-Tender, spicy, and low carb!!
+Tender, spicy, and low carb.
 These grilled shrimp skewers are perfect with the sweet and smoky roasted tomato relish.
 The creole seasoning adds a bit of spicy kick that perfectly compliments the sweetness of the shrimp.
-This easy twist on a classic Shrimp Creole recipe is quick, easy, AND low in both calories and carbs.
+This easy twist on a classic Shrimp Creole recipe is quick, easy, and low in both calories and carbs.
 Give this sweet and spicy shrimp recipe a try and I think you’ll agree that it’s the perfect summer meal!

 So I decided to grill the shrimp and to roast a classic Creole blend of tomatoes, peppers, and onion.
 Roasting brings out the sweetness in vegetables and I figured that it would be just about right.
 I left the vegetables chunky for a more rustic, fresh feel to the tomato relish.

 - Season with salt, pepper, even some red pepper flakes.
 Or whatever seasonings you’re using.

 - Place on a preheated grill until done.

 Overcooked shrimp is rubbery and yucky.
 You want shrimp to be just cooked.
-Cook shrimp about 3 to 5 minutes total, turning once – depending on the size.
+Cook shrimp about 3 to 5 minutes total, turning once depending on the size.
 You’ll see them go from translucent to opaque and then they are done.
 It they get solid white, they’ll be a bit overdone and become rubbery.

 Prepare wooden skewers by soaking them in water for at least 30 minutes.
 This is a good place to get extra flavor into your shrimp by flavoring the water with citrus, herbs, or whatever you like.
 Be careful about using alcohol, though.
 It’s very flammable and will cause the grill to erupt like Vesuvius.

 Once your skewers are ready gently push the raw shrimp onto the skewer so that it forms a “C” shape.
 Don’t crowd the shrimp, make sure there is space between them.